 - Any restrictions on their sale of competing products.

-- What your responsibilities are, in terms of supplying your product (normally, you would be expected to use reasonable efforts to continue to supply it), keeping it competitive and fulfilling orders.
+- What your responsibilities are, in terms of supplying your product keeping it competitive and fulfilling orders. ( Ideally, you should use reasonable efforts to continue the supply)

 - What your distributor’s responsibilities are, in terms of promoting your product and making sales?